The Hidden Cost of Reclassifying Transactions After the Close

 1) Reporting Integrity and Audit Trail Risk

-Reopening a closed period breaks the trail that investors and auditors rely on.
+Reopening a closed period breaks the trail that investors and auditors rely on, which is usually a signal that the monthly close structure was never fully locked.
 If numbers in your August deck don’t match the GL exported in September, you now have reconciliation debt and credibility risk.
 Multiply that a few times and you’ll be explaining why history keeps changing.

 2) KPI Distortion That Misleads Decisions